 In 1896, the LCC accepted the tunnel plans proposed by their chief civil engineer Sir Alexander Richardson Binnie (1839-1917) whose Blackwall Tunnel engineering project was nearing completion (it opened in 1897).
 The construction contract was awarded to the firm J. Cochrane & Son, of Victoria Street, who tendered a price of of £109,500.

-Thanks to an 1897 act of parliament which gave the go-ahead for the tunnel, the first physical act in preparation for its construction was the appropriation of an area of the recently-opened Island Gardens, officially opened by Councillor Will Crooks in 1895 (it is depressingly boring to hear that the Island experience of losing green space is more than a century old).
+Thanks to an 1897 act of parliament which gave the go-ahead for the tunnel, the first physical act in preparation for its construction was the appropriation of an area of the recently-opened Island Gardens, officially opened by Councillor Will Crooks in 1895.
 This figure from “Survey of London” shows the extent of the loss; the original Island Gardens extended to the west wall of the present-day rowing club.

 Contemporary newspaper reports envisaged the tunnel as follows:

-A more accurate description was provided in an edition of “The Engineer”, published in 1902, the year of the tunnel opening:
+A more accurate description was provided in an edition of “The Engineer”, published in 1902, the year of the tunnel opening (click for full-sized version):

-The entrance building, which is now listed Grade II, has a porch of Stuart’s Granolithic cement.
-This Island firm had its main works on Glengall Road (now Tiller Rd).
-Ignore those two oiks in this photo:
+The entrance building, which is now listed Grade II, has a porch built by the Island firm, Stuart’s Granolithic, whose works were in Glengall Road (the section now named Tiller Road).

 The dome glass was also shattered during the war, and would not be replaced until 1948.

-Architect Alex King has created some captivating images on his website, https://designstudioalexander.wordpress.com/2013/06/01/the-greenwich-foot-tunnel/.
+Architect Alex King created some captivating images of the tunnel and included them on his website, https://designstudioalexander.wordpress.com/2013/06/01/the-greenwich-foot-tunnel/.

 But, despite the beauty of these drawings, most captivating for me was the comment on the website: